The Small Firm for Big Cases

 • Unnecessary surgical procedures: Putting a patient through an unnecessary surgery can cause great physical harm and emotional distress.

-• Lack of informed consent: It goes against medical standards to perform a procedure on a patient without first explaining the benefits, drawbacks and alternatives of the treatment.
+• Lack of informed consent: It violates medical standards to perform a procedure on a patient without first explaining the benefits, drawbacks and alternatives of the treatment.

 • Medication errors: Mistakes while prescribing a medication, fulfilling a prescription or administering drugs can lead to harmful drug interactions, allergic reactions, overdoses, and underdoses.